pbp66/simple-tech-blog/README.md

 ## Description

-A simple tech blog is a [express.js](https://expressjs.com/) server using [sequelize](https://sequelize.org/) to interface with a MySQL database.
+A simple tech blog is an [express.js](https://expressjs.com/) server using [sequelize](https://sequelize.org/) to interface with a MySQL database.
 The end user has the ability to create an account, create posts, add comments, update posts, and delete posts.
+[Boostrap](https://getbootstrap.com/) provides the majority of the styles and transition features to enhance the user experience.
+Several api routes exist on the server that don't provide any current functionality, such as deleting comments.

 User Story: